 A rollover occurs when you withdraw cash or other assets from one eligible retirement plan and contribute all or part of it, within 60 days, to another eligible retirement plan.
 This rollover transaction isn't taxable, unless the rollover is to a Roth IRA or a designated Roth account from another type of plan or account, but it is reportable on your federal tax return.
 You must include the taxable amount of a distribution that you don't roll over in income in the year of the distribution.
-Ineligible Distributions Certain distributions from an eligible retirement plan can't be rolled over, including: Generally, the nontaxable part of a distribution, unless to an IRA; A distribution that's one of a series of payments made for your life (or life expectancy), or the joint lives (or joint life expectancies) of you and your beneficiary, or made for a specified period of 10 years or more; A required minimum distribution; A hardship distribution from an employer retirement plan; Dividends paid on employer securities; or The cost of life insurance coverage.
-Other exclusions exist for certain loans and corrective distributions.
+Ineligible Distributions Certain distributions from an eligible retirement plan can't be rolled over, including: A distribution that's one of a series of payments made for your life (or life expectancy), or the joint lives (or joint life expectancies) of you and your beneficiary, or made for a specified period of 10 years or more; A required minimum distribution; A hardship distribution from an employer retirement plan; Corrective distributions of excess contributions or excess deferrals, and any income allocable to these distributions, or of excess annual additions and any allocable gains; A loan treated as a distribution because it doesn't satisfy certain requirements either when made or later (such as upon default), unless the participant's accrued benefits are reduced (offset) to repay the loan; Dividends paid on employer securities; or The cost of life insurance coverage.
+Rollover of Nontaxable Amounts You may be able to roll over the nontaxable part of a distribution (such as your after-tax contributions) made to another qualified retirement plan that is a qualified employee plan or a 403(b) plan, or to a traditional or Roth IRA.
+The transfer must be made either through a direct rollover to a qualified plan or 403(b) plan that separately accounts for the taxable and nontaxable parts of the rollover or through a rollover to a traditional or Roth IRA.
 Timeframe to Complete a Rollover If a plan pays you an eligible rollover distribution, you have 60 days from the date you receive it to roll it over to another eligible retirement plan.
 Or, if you have a qualified plan loan offset amount, you have until the due date (including extensions) for the tax year in which the offset occurs to complete an eligible rollover.
 Refer to Publication 575, Pension and Annuity Income for more information.
 If you've missed the 60-day deadline, you may still be able to complete a rollover by self-certifying that you qualify for a waiver of the 60-day requirement.
-For details, see Revenue Procedures 2016-47 PDF and 2020-46 PDF.
-The 60-day period may be postponed if you were affected by a federally declared disaster, or by a significant fire for which assistance is provided under the Robert T. Stafford Disaster Relief and Emergency Assistance Act after November 15, 2021.
+For details, see Revenue Procedures 2016-47PDF and 2020-46PDF.
+The 60-day period may be postponed if you were affected by a federally declared disaster, or by a significant fire for which assistance is provided under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
 Also, if you took a qualified disaster distribution from a retirement plan and want to repay it, generally, you have 3 years to do so.
-For rollover relief for required minimum distributions from retirement accounts that were waived under the CARES Act, refer to Notice 2020-51 PDF and IR-2020-127.
-IRA-to-IRA Rollover Limitation You can only make one rollover from an IRA to another (or the same) IRA in any one-year period, regardless of the number of IRAs you own.
-A trustee-to-trustee transfer isn't a rollover and isn't affected by this rule.
-This rule also doesn't apply to you if you convert a traditional IRA to a Roth IRA.
-For rollover relief for required minimum distributions from IRAs that were waived under the CARES Act, refer to Notice 2020-51 PDF and IR-2020-127.
 Withholding Any taxable eligible rollover distribution paid to you from an employer-sponsored retirement plan is subject to a mandatory income tax withholding of 20%, even if you intend to roll it over later.
 If you do roll it over and want to defer tax on the entire taxable portion, you'll have to add funds from other sources equal to the amount withheld.
+Note that the default rate of withholding may be too low for your tax situation.
+You may choose to provide the payer Form W-4R, Withholding Certificate for Nonperiodic Payments and Eligible Rollover Distributions, to elect to have more than 20% withheld.
 You can choose instead a direct rollover, in which you have the payer transfer a distribution directly to another eligible retirement plan (including an IRA).
 The 20% mandatory withholding doesn't apply in a direct rollover.
 Additional Taxes If you're under age 59½ at the time of the distribution, any taxable portion not rolled over may be subject to a 10% additional tax on early distributions unless an exception applies.
-For a list of exceptions, refer to Topic No. 558 and Topic No. 559.
+For a list of exceptions, refer to Topic No. 557 and Topic No. 558.
 Certain distributions from a SIMPLE IRA will be subject to an additional 25% tax instead of the additional 10% tax.
 For more information on SIMPLE IRAs, refer to Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).
-For relief for taxpayers affected by COVID-19 who take distributions or loans from retirement plans, refer to Notice 2020-50 PDF and IR-2020-124.
-Additional Information For further information about rollovers and transfers, refer to Publication 575, Pension and Annuity Income and visit Do I Need to Report the Transfer or Rollover of an IRA or Retirement Plan on My Tax Return?
+Additional Information For further information, refer to Do I Need to Report the Transfer or Rollover of an IRA or Retirement Plan on My Tax Return?